Cyannimazing/Cyannimazing/README.md

 - 👋 Hi, I’m @Cyannimazing
-- 👀 I’m interested in any java programming
+- 👀 I’m confident of my java programming skill
 - 🌱 I’m currently learning at STI Davao College
 - 💞️ I’m seeking for improvement and building friendship
 - 📫 You can reach me here in my gmail